 - It's something of a Running Gag in Xena: Warrior Princess for Xena and Gabrielle to inadvertently stumble across historical or mythological events or people.
-Among other things, Xena is revealed to have led the pirates that kidnapped Julius Caesar, Gabrielle attended a bard competition with a young Homer (no, not that one), Xena's experience with healing inspired Hypocrites's famous Hippocratic oath, and they both fought at Troy.
+Among other things, Xena is revealed to have led the pirates that kidnapped Julius Caesar, Gabrielle attended a bard competition with a young Homer (no, not that one), Xena's experience with healing inspired Hypocrites's famous Hippocratic oath, and they both fought at Troy (although between this show and Hercules the Trojan war happened at least 4 times, once against fish people).
 Never mind that said events occurred and people lived many centuries apart.
 It's all part of the fun.

 - The Old World of Darkness had a number of these; for example, the Malkavian clan claim to have done a bit of grave-robbery in Judea in the first century AD.
 If you're wondering, think The Joker as a vampire, and then make them thousands strong (though, as might be imagined, rarely united).
 Another, borderline example is Dark Ages: Werewolf, which linked the fairy tale of Red Riding Hood to a young werewolf's First Change — Red is the werewolf, and in the throes of her First Change, kills her grandmother and is found (and implied to be killed, or at least grievously wounded) by a lumberjack who finds her grieving.